Preachers Are All Different! Scott Pauley

 Man’s emphasis is on personalities.
 God’s emphasis is on the preeminence of Christ.

 I asked my wife recently who she thought was the most powerful preacher in the New Testament.
 She replied, “Probably either John the Baptist or Paul.”
-Interestingly enough the one thing they both had in common was that their ministries were about one thing – pointing people to Jesus.
+Interestingly enough, the one thing they both had in common was that their ministries were about one thing – pointing people to Jesus.

-It is conspicuous that the Scriptures tells us very little about the speaking ability or style of any of the men most greatly used of our Lord.
+It is conspicuous that the Scriptures tell us very little about the speaking ability or style of any of the men most greatly used of our Lord.
 We read of Apollos’ eloquence in Acts 18 only to realize that it was not sufficient!
 The Word is more important than the voice.

 Think of the preachers in the early church.
 Peter, James, and John made up the inner circle in the ministry of our Lord.
 Three very different men and very different ministries!

-• Peter preached on the day of Pentecost and 3,000 souls came to Christ.
+• Peter preached on the day of Pentecost, and 3,000 souls came to Christ.
 Yet as the Acts era progressed and others came on the scene this dominant personality seems to fade into the background.

 • James became the pastor of the church in Jerusalem.
 He is mentioned rarely in the New Testament record.

-• John was exiled to the island of Patmos where he saw and recorded the Revelation of Jesus Christ.
+• John was exiled to the island of Patmos, where he saw and recorded the Revelation of Jesus Christ.

 Their callings were varied but their purpose was the same: fulfill the work Christ gave them to do!
 I don’t think any one of them would have wanted to trade places with the other.